Eating in VIETNAM with KIDS

 Bún bò Huế - This may look like just another bowl of noodles, but the lemongrass infused broth is what really stands out from this dish.
 Add a little squirt of lime and a dash of chilli sauce, and it takes this beef noodle soup to another level.

 Ok, so I know it may seem odd to add this to the list, but because korean food has become so ubiquitous throughout Vietnam, it deserves to be mentioned.
-From Hanoi down to Dalat, and especially in Danang, there is fantastic korean food everywhere.
-Kimbap can be found at many bakeries, kimchi at most corner stores with a refrigerator, and pretty much every mall has at least one authentic, korean barbecue restaurant jam packed with locals.
+From Hanoi down to Dalat, and especially in Danang, authentic korean food is everywhere.
+Kimbap can be found at many bakeries, kimchi at most corner stores, and pretty much every mall has at least one korean barbecue restaurant jam packed with locals.
 Lucky for us, as we love korean food, especially at such reasonable prices.